mariaalonzo16/scoreboard/README.md

 ## Usage

-After the project files are downloaded, feel free to edit the JavaScript files within the components folder, and the CSS files.
+After the project files are downloaded, feel free to edit the JavaScript files within the components folder, and the CSS file.
 The JavaScript and CSS files can be found within the `src` directory.
 To preview the changes you make to the code, you can  `npm start` to start the application.

 ## Roadmap